hugo-cardenas/dpkg-info/README.md

 You can now access the app on <http://localhost:8081>, which will connect to the API served on <http://localhost:8080>.

-In production, the whole app is just served under `domain:8080`
+In production, the whole app is served on `domain:8080`

 ### Test